eliot-leguy/OSC-MLC/README.md

-# Github repository and supplementary material of the article "Continual multi-label and multi-task learning for tabular data : proposal of a standardized protocol for task creation and classifier evaluation".
+# Github repository and supplementary material of the article "A standardized evaluation protocol for frugal continual multi-label and multi-task classifiers of tabular data".
 ___

 ## Data :